chandrasekar-r/netlify-form-typescript/README.md

 ---

-This guide will walk you through the process of setting up a Netlify form in a TypeScript project.
+This guide will walk you through the process of setting up a Netlify form in a TypeScript project escpecially if you are working with static site generators like Docusaurus.
 We'll be using a feedback form as an example.

 ## Project Structure